Visit the Boulder County Ballot Measures website for information about 2025 ballot measures.

 Old Age Pension (OAP)

-The Old Age Pension (OAP) provides financial assistance and, in some cases, medical benefits to residents ages 60 or older with little or no income.
+The Old Age Pension (OAP) is a program that gives money every month to Colorado residents who are 60 or older and have little or no income.

 Financial Benefits